JustAGhosT/codeflow-infrastructure/bicep/FAQ.md

 Azure Container Apps automatically manages SSL/TLS certificates for your custom domain at no additional cost.
 The deployment template is configured to use **Azure Managed Certificates**, which means:

-✅ **Automatic Certificate Provisioning**: Azure creates a free SSL certificate for your domain ✅ **Automatic Renewal**: Certificates are renewed before expiration without any manual intervention ✅ **No Certificate Upload Required**: You don't need to buy, upload, or manage certificates ✅ **Single Deployment**: Everything is configured in one deployment step
+âœ… **Automatic Certificate Provisioning**: Azure creates a free SSL certificate for your domain âœ… **Automatic Renewal**: Certificates are renewed before expiration without any manual intervention âœ… **No Certificate Upload Required**: You don't need to buy, upload, or manage certificates âœ… **Single Deployment**: Everything is configured in one deployment step

 ### What You DO Need to Provide:

-1. **A custom domain name** (e.g., `app.autopr.io`)
+1. **A custom domain name** (e.g., `app.codeflow.io`)
 2. **DNS CNAME record** pointing your domain to the Container App FQDN

 ### DNS Configuration Steps